 My Projects

-This section showcases my university and personal projects in AI, machine learning, and software development.
+This section showcases my university and personal projects in AI, machine learning, and software engineering.

 Learn more about the BatteryPass project here.

-This portfolio focuses on my academic and personal endeavors, each reflecting my passion for developing practical solutions and exploring modern technologies.
+This portfolio focuses on my academic and personal projects, each reflecting my passion for building practical AI solutions and exploring modern technologies.

 Current Projects